KatVolkova/study-cards-frontend/README.md

     - `Mastered`
   - **Default Status**: New flashcards are assigned a "New" status unless changed manually.

-- **Form Handling**:
-  - Validation for required fields (question and answer must not be empty).
-  - Error messages displayed clearly if submission fails (e.g., missing fields or server issues).
-  - Displays a success message and redirects the user back to the Flashcards List upon successful creation.

-- **API Integration**:
-  - Submits flashcard data securely to the backend via `POST` request.

-- **Design & Layout**:
-  - Clean, minimalistic form layout.
-  - Input fields and buttons are styled consistently.
-  - Submit button is designed to be large and easy to interact with, especially on mobile.

-- **Responsiveness**:
-  - Fully responsive for mobile, tablet, and desktop views.
-  - Maintains user-friendly touch targets for smaller screens.

-- **Accessibility**:
-  - Form inputs include clear placeholders for better guidance.
-  - Button has an `aria-label` for improved screen reader support.

 ### Visual Elements:
 -  Simple and intuitive form structure.